Almost mathematics, Persistence module, and Tamarkin category: Abstract

 \section{Abstract}

-We precisely uniform 3 theories that are widely used for symplectic geometers: (Almost) modules over Novikov ring, Persistence module, and Tamarkin category.
-Along with our method, we also give a neat understanding and language for the related results, in particular, Vaintrob's Novikov/log-perfectoid mirror symmetry for Novikov toric varieties.
+We give a precise unification of three theories that are widely used by symplectic geometers: (Almost) modules over the Novikov ring, Persistence modules, and the Tamarkin category.
+Our method provides new input in this direction, especially in relation to Vaintrob's Novikov/log-perfectoid mirror symmetry for Novikov toric schemes.
 The results of this paper can also be treated as a study of persistent homology from a higher algebra point of view.
-Some of our results are shown in the literature, but our method is higher-categorical and sophisticated.

-As applications, we discuss a Novikov ring coefficient homological mirror symmetry for toric varieties and propose a conjecture for Novikov ring coefficient homological mirror symmetry for log Calabi-Yau varieties.
+As applications, we establish a version of homological mirror symmetry over the Novikov ring for toric varieties and propose a conjecture for homological mirror symmetry over the Novikov ring for log Calabi-Yau varieties.

-\epigraph{Advanced package tool, or APT, is a free-software user interface that works with core libraries to handle the installation and removal of software on Debian and Debian-based Linux distributions.}{Wikipedia}
+\epigraph{Advanced Package Tool, or APT, is a free-software user interface that works with core libraries to handle the installation and removal of software on Debian and Debian-based Linux distributions.}{Wikipedia}